jonathanawesome/graphiql-prototype/README.md

 ### Try the prototype

 The quickest way to get involved is to try out the UI [here](https://jonathanawesome.github.io/graphiql-prototype/) and provide feedback via [Discord](https://discord.com/channels/625400653321076807/966768858402816020).
-The default schema is a copy of the GraphiQL repository's [test setup](https://github.com/graphql/graphiql/blob/main/packages/graphiql/test/schema.js), but the Schema Selector allows for the loading of a few popular and publicly-available schemas.
-If you have your own schema that you'd like to load, Schema Selector allows for this _and_ for the setting of any headers you need to access your schema.
+The default schema is a copy of the GraphiQL repository's [test setup](https://github.com/graphql/graphiql/blob/main/packages/graphiql/test/schema.js), but you can also quickly load up one of a few popular and publicly-available schemas.
+If you have your own schema that you'd like to load, the "Custom Schema Url" option is available as is the ability to add global headers should your API require them.
+If you've an API that you'd like to try but it's CORS-protected, you'll want to run this prototype locally and ensure that your API is allowing the local origin url.
+Instructions for this are below.

 > A more complete testing and validation plan is necessary to full understand the impact of the new design for all users and for all spec-compliant schemas.
 If you are, or know of, a user experience researcher who might be interested in contributing to the success of the new graphiql, please reach out on [Discord](https://discord.com/channels/625400653321076807/966768858402816020).

 ### Running the prototype locally

-If you have a schema that's not available publicly, you can run the prototype locally and use the Schema Selector to point to your locally-available schema.
+If you have a schema that's not available publicly, you should run the prototype locally.

 1. Clone the repository